thecb4/changelogger/README.md

 # ChangeLogger

-One Paragraph of project description goes here
+Take control of your changelogs

 ## License